 Most of the wines as you can see are from 2008 and 2009, which had two completely different weather scenarios.
 In 2008 it was a cool year during the growing season, followed by a warm Indian summer, while in 2009 there was a very cold winter (Dec 2009) which damaged the vines, while the 2009 summer was very hot.
 Differences between the two Syrahs are evident for these 2 vintages.

 Equinoxe Chardonnay 2009.
-This wine comes from 39 year old vines along the Golden Mile, with a soil of clay and schist.
+This wine comes from 39-year-old vines along the Golden Mile, with a soil of clay and schist.
 Although 2009 was very hot, the clay helped retain water and let the vines mature naturally during the summer.
 This wine was medium minus lemon in colour with a green tingle.
 Ripe tropical fruit, honey, baby powder, sweet spice and soft vanilla aromas greeted your nose.
 Medium minus in body, dry with light spice and long length.
 Primarily lemon on the palate but also some stone fruit and honey.
 Slightly puckering and cinnamon spice on the finish.
-Oak pops at the every end.
+Oak pops at the very end.
 This is a very elegant wine that I can highly recommend.

 Equinoxe Syrah 2009.
 This Syrah comes from 2 vineyards, both different from the 2008 vintage.
 The two vineyards for this wine are sandy, which gives good drainage and tends to produce silky wines with a flowery component.
 This wine was medium ruby in the glass.
 Bay leaf (I think…), black pepper, ripe dark fruit, with a hint of cinnamon and meatiness on the nose.
-Medium plus body, round with a light mouth feel.
+Medium-plus body, round with a light mouthfeel.
 White pepper, ripe blueberries, cherries and cranberry came through on the palate.
 After a bit of time airing in the glass, a nutmeg flavour shows up.
 I always like to try a wine a few times to see if new aromas and flavours appear with more air.
 Quite dry finish with medium plus length.
 This wine has a bit more tannins and structure than the 2008 vintage.
 This was my favourite wine of the Master Class, followed by the Chardonnay.

 Equinoxe Merlot 2008.
 This wine has made a big splash around the world in part to Jean-Georges in New York City talking about this wine during a television interview.
 It has also found a big following in Switzerland.
 The vineyard for this wine comes with clay mixed with silt and gravel.
 This wine was medium translucent garnet in colour.
 Light intensity of aromas with dark fruit and some vanilla.
-Medium body and light mouth feel.
+Medium body and light mouthfeel.
 Ripe plum flavour with a pepperiness that builds in your mouth.
 Dry with medium tannins.
 Medium length.

 Equinoxe Cabernet Franc 2007.
 This would be the 2nd vintage for the Cabernet Franc that launched the Equinoxe series.
 Very deep garnet and ruby colours in the glass.
 A nice nose with cedar and red fruits, and some hints of capsicum and cinnamon.
 Medium body, soft round mouthfeel.
 Perfume and vanilla right up front, with sweet cherries and dark fruit flavours.
-A dry wine but tastes off dry due to the ripe fruits.
+A dry wine but tastes off-dry due to the ripe fruits.
 Medium length with a hint of tobacco on the finish.

 Upcoming Equinoxe Releases and Where to Buy